pamapa/callblocker/README.md

 blacklist_toastedspam_com.py | http://www.toastedspam.com | Mostly USA and Canada (+1)
 blacklist_ktipp_ch.py        | https://www.ktipp.ch       | Switzerland (+41)

-There is a possibility to daily download a whole blacklist.
+There is the possibility to daily download a whole blacklist.
 You will need to setup a cronjob for this task.
 The following cronjob will download each day the blacklist provided by ktipp_ch:
 ```
-0 0 * * * /usr/share/callblocker/blacklist_ktipp_ch.py --output /etc/callblocker/blacklists/ >/dev/null
+0 0 * * * /usr/share/callblocker/blacklist_ktipp_ch.py --output /etc/callblocker/blacklists/ >/dev/null 2>&1
 ```